 The Bank uses a guided discretionary variable pay determination philosophy, once the bank financial results are produced, Management presents to the NRC a proposed overall variable pay pool which varies based on the bank overall financial performance.
-Once approved, this pool is segregated into 3 main pools, Business, Control and Infrastructure (Back office) pools.
+Once approved, this pool is segregated into 3 main pools, Business, Supprt Control and Infrastructure (Back office) pools.
 Further down those pools are adjusted based on each stream department results then further down a range is produced for each employee based on individual performance.
 Line managers then starts the allocation process within the guided ranges which ensures the differentiation between individual's recommendations based on the level of Individual performance.
-SABB overall pay philosophy is to "Pay for performance" therefore, by the current definition of performance levels explained above "Inconsistent performance" is not awarded by bank policy.
-In addition, SABB introduced a consequence management policy in 2017 which aims to ensure and overall disciplinary framework is introduced.
+SAB overall pay philosophy is to "Pay for performance" therefore, by the current definition of performance levels explained above "Inconsistent/Undeerperformer performance and/or Weak Behaivoral" is not awarded by bank policy.
+In addition, SAB introduced a consequence management policy in 2017 which aims to ensure and overall disciplinary framework is introduced.
 The policy, in specific misconduct cases, can lead to reduction of variable compensation and will impact some employees in 2017 onwards.

-On fixed pay level, SABB aims to differentiate in fixed pay based on performance trend of individuals, where SABB targets to position high performing employees towards market's upper quartile of pay while maintaining the bank overall pay levels at or above market median.
-Annually, SABB participates in best in class market pay surveys provided by top providers in the region (McLagan and Hay Group) to provide such benchmark data for those annual pay reviews.
+On fixed pay level, SAB aims to differentiate in fixed pay based on performance trend of individuals, where SAB targets to position high performing employees towards market's and internal equityupper quartile of pay while maintaining the bank overall pay levels at or above market median.
+Annually, SAB participates in best in class market pay surveys provided by top providers in the region (McLagan and Hay Korn Ferry Group) to provide such benchmark data for those annual pay reviews.